kralle333/GameLadEmulator/README.md

 A gameboy emulator made in C++

 Following parts have been implemented:
--Instruction set
+* Instruction set
--Memory read/write
+* Memory read/write
--Joypad
+* Joypad
--Video background tiles
+* Video background tiles